Sailpoint outlines deployment options for identity governance platform

 Public Cloud: Customer hosted in a public cloud platform (like Amazon Web Services or Microsoft Azure).
 According to Sailpoint, taking this route will help maximise the benefits of a fully owned and operated identity governance platform as it is balanced with the agility and efficiencies of the public cloud.

-Data Centre: Deployed on premises, for those organisations with a desire to maintain complete control of their identity infrastructure.
+Data Center: Deployed on premises, for those organisations with a desire to maintain complete control of their identity infrastructure.

 Managed Service: Hosted and delivered by a trusted Managed Service Provider, delegating some or all identity governance administration to a service provider to assess, deploy, manage and support overall identity effort